Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{lem} $T(M,\ell_1,\dots, \ell_n)$ and $Q(M,\ell_1,\dots, \ell_n)$ are homeomorphic to $\mathbb{R}^{6g-6+2n}$. \end{lem}

 \begin{proof} For the Teichm{\"u}ller space, view the punctures as nodes and double the surface across the boundary.
-By mapping an element to this double, $T(M,\ell_1,\dots, \ell_n)$ then embeds into the augmented Teichm{\"u}ller space of a surface of genus $2g+d_2-1$ with $d_1$ nodes.
-Choosing a pants decomposition that includes all of our boundary curves and nodes (the nodes correspond to pinched curves) and taking the corresponding Fenchel-Nielsen coordinates shows this augmented Teichm{\"u}ller space has dimension Every curve in the image of $T(M,\ell_1,\dots, \ell_n)$ has an involutive symmetry across the boundary, and so the image is determined by at most $6g-6 +3d_2+2d_1$ coordinates.
+By mapping an element to this double, $T(M,\ell_1,\dots, \ell_n)$ then embeds into a strata of the augmented Teichm{\"u}ller space consisting of surfaces of genus $2g+d_2-1$ with $d_1$ nodes.
+Choosing a pants decomposition that includes all of our boundary curves and nodes (the nodes correspond to pinched curves) and taking the corresponding Fenchel-Nielsen coordinates shows this strata has dimension Every curve in the image of $T(M,\ell_1,\dots, \ell_n)$ has an involutive symmetry across the boundary, and so the image is determined by at most $6g-6 +3d_2+2d_1$ coordinates.
 Fixing the lengths of the boundary curves kills another $d_2$ parameters and we obtain $6g-6+2n$.
 On the other hand, the space of holomorphic quadratic differentials with poles of order bounded above by $k_1,\dots, k_n$ at $p_1,\dots, p_n$ forms a vector space over $\mathbb{C}$ and by Riemann-Roch it has real dimension Specifying the Laurent expansion at the poles then removes $2$ parameters for each puncture and we end up with $6g-6+2n$ degrees of freedom. \end{proof}

 For a closed arc $c$ on a hyperbolic surface, let $\ell(c)$ denote the hyperbolic length of the geodesic representative.
 Below, the surface on which the curve lives will be clear.